Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 The ‘Incognito Gold’ product page

-As for the threat to attempt recovery of already paid commission on SIDE 3.2 cartridges returned by customers who are subsequently refunded, this appears to indicate – at the very least – that the vendor is determined to share the burden of any material loss among parties who played no part in the events which resulted in cartridges being sold with poorly tested CPLD code.
+As for the threat to attempt recovery of already paid commission on SIDE 3.2 cartridges returned by customers who are subsequently refunded, this appears to indicate – at the very least – that the vendor is determined to share the burden of any material loss among parties who played no part in the events which resulted in cartridges being sold with poorly tested timing tweaks.
 Even if it could be shown that my unambiguous and conclusive demonstration of the curative effects of removing JED 2.3 from the device were misleading and my software was somehow directly responsible for the garbled directories shown in my video, bugs in software – once discovered and understood – are easily rectified via field updates which can be quickly issued to end users and applied at zero cost and incurring minimal risk.
 Contrast this with the practicalities of downgrading the CPLD code on the GoWin chip; something requring the purchase of a USB GoWin platform dongle, the manufacture of an adapter cable, the installation of the GoWin platform software, and distribution of the required bitstream file to the customer.
-The matter appears moot, however, in the wake of email conversations Lotharek has conducted with SIDE 3.2 owners in recent days, in which he has suggested a downgrade from JED 2.3 to JED 1.3 as a likely solution to stability issues.
+The matter appears moot, however, in the wake of email conversations Lotharek conducted with SIDE 3.2 owners in July/August 2024, in which he suggested a downgrade from JED 2.3 to JED 1.3 as a likely solution to stability issues.
 This – accompanied by the offer of a full refund should the customer prefer it – appears to me an unambiguous acknowledgement that problems were caused by the presence of JED 2.3.
 Since I had no hand in the creation of JED 2.3, no knowledge of its existence prior to its wide distribution, and was afforded no opportunity to test it prior to release, I accept no responsibility for its presence on retail SIDE 3.2 cartridges, and likewise no liability for lost income incurred through problems resulting from it.

 Another owner of SIDE 3.2 with JED 2.3 experiencing the same issues